June 20, 2011

 Living on Every Word of God.
 As Jesus confronted Satan, Jesus quoted the Old Testament.
 He relied upon Scripture to refute the lies of Satan.
-In Matthew 4:4, page 1505, Jesus quoted Deuteronomy 8:3, page 300, and made the point that every word of God provides spiritual food for man to live upon.
+In Matthew 4:4, Jesus quoted Deuteronomy 8:3, and made the point that every word of God provides spiritual food for man to live upon.
 While men think about earthly bread, Jesus speaks of the Word of God as the only thing He needs to eat.
 Jesus did not command the stones to become bread, as Satan had challenged Him.
-Instead, Jesus quoted the Deuteronomy as a sufficient response to Satan.
+Instead, Jesus quoted Deuteronomy as a sufficient response to Satan.
 Jesus had no intention of taking His orders from Satan, but rather emphasized how God provided every kind of food essential for living.
 Jesus declared that every letter and the smallest parts of the word of God would be fulfilled.

 So we learn about the inspiration of the Word of God today.